shaw-iot/esp-ener2mqtt/README.md

 GND | GND | GND
 3.3 | 3.3 | GND

+# Usage
+Compile with Arduino 1.8.x.
+Flash to MCU with Tazmotizer.
+On the first power-up it will create a hotspot that allows configuation details to be entered.
+Default MQTT topic is ener/type/device-id/data

 # Authors
 * Kristian Shaw - ESP8266 implementation with MQTT support
 * David Whale (whaleygeek) - Original Raspberry Pi C implementation with ENER314-RT module